 Sometimes called "large kidneys" or "swollen kidneys," hydronephrosis is a term for extra fluid in the kidneys or ureters and it is a symptom of many of the other conditions listed here.
 When hydronephrosis is found during pregnancy, it usually resolves during the first few years of the child's life.
 It is critical that an experienced pediatric urologist determine the cause of the condition and whether it a serious problem.

-UPJ is a blockage that develops where the ureter and kidney meet (the ureteropelvic junction).
+UPJ obstruction is a blockage that develops where the ureter and kidney meet—at the ureteropelvic junction.
 UPJ obstruction is usually caused by poor peristalsis, the rhythmic propulsion of urine toward the bladder.
 In UPJ obstructions urine often backs up in the kidney because a section of the ureter is not muscular enough to push the urine forward.
 Obstructions can also develop if the ureter is very narrow, kinked, or compressed by a blood vessel.
 Surgeons can remove the lazy or narrowed section of the ureter to reestablish normal flow.

 VUR is the backward flow of urine from the bladder into the ureter and kidney.
 Most low-level reflux resolves itself during the first few years of a child's life.
 Doctors often treat children with VUR with antibiotics to prevent urinary tract infections (UTIs), because a child with a UTI and reflux can go on to develop a kidney infection (pyelonephritis) and sometimes kidney damage.
 In some cases reflux requires surgical treatment.